 Using subsurface geological analogs is a simple yet powerful and cost-effective technique for generating new exploration ideas in both frontier plays and mature basins.
 DAKS provides an unrivalled knowledge base and tools to analyse prospects, reveal new ideas, test ideas and reduce the costs of finding oil.
 It allows geoscientists to test if their play concepts are valid and calibrate uncertainty for all aspects of a geological model.
 It is integral to the exploration processes of many of the world’s most successful oil exploration companies.

-During appraisal and early field development there are many uncertainties regarding the potential field performance.
-Comparing new plays with analogous producing reservoirs helps better estimate recoverable reserves, future production performance, and thus optimise recovery methods.
+During appraisal and early field development, there are many uncertainties regarding the potential field performance.
+Comparing new discoveries with analogous producing reservoirs helps better estimate recoverable reserves, future production performance, and thus optimise recovery methods.

-DAKS contains a wealth of reservoir knowledge such as well type, number of wells, well rate, EUR/well, production rate and recovery methods as well as other relevant information such as fluid type and drive mechanism.
-Benchmarking your field against all of these variables will reveal new ideas and best practices to help you recover more hydrocarbons.
+DAKS™ contains a wealth of development knowledge such as reservoir geometry, dimension and connectivity, recovery methods, well type, number of wells, well rate, EUR/well and production rate as well as other relevant information including fluid type and drive mechanism.
+Benchmarking your field against all of these variables will reveal new ideas and best practices to help you plan the optimal hydrocarbon recovery strategy.

-DAKS also helps screen investment opportunities in mature or abandoned fields and reveal ideas to rejuvenate fields.
+C&C Reservoirs DAKS™ platform helps screen investment opportunities in mature or abandoned fields and reveal ideas to rejuvenate fields.
 By identifying fields with matching geological and engineering parameters new opportunities to apply alternative new recovery technologies are revealed.
-Just a small percentage increase in recovery or production efficiency can return $ billions to your stakeholders.
+Just a small percentage increase in recovery or production efficiency can return $ billions to your stakeholders

 Global stock markets and other stakeholders are placing increasing pressure on E&P companies to deliver consistent earnings and asset growth.